pascomnet/documentation/site/content/client-desktop-userguide/search/_index.en.md

 The Smart Filter is a useful tool to quickly filter your contact list according to predefined categories.
 With one click you can see which colleagues are currently online or filter only unread messages.

-The use is simple, click on the **drop-down icon** next to the filter search bar and select the desired category.
+The use is simple, click on the {{< ui-button "Drop Down Field">}} next to the filter search bar and select the desired category.

 ![use smart filter](smartfilter.en.jpg)
 *Use the smart filter in your contact list*